CWS-ATL-Protected-Areas/eDnaTools/docs/msDraft.md

 decision-making, by providing detailed, on-the-ground assessments of species and their threats (cite CS or others?).

+We had many questions from the onset.
+How robust would the process be, in practice?
+To what degree would the volume of the water sampled, or the qualities of the substrate, hydrologic conditions, or seaonality, effect results?
+Should we avoid turbid, highly acidic (citation?), brackish water when trtying to detect mammals?

-How robust is the technology?
-Other applications?
+Other potetnial applications?
 Some studies show a correlation between the eDNA concentration and abundance (Everts et al., 2021)

-Alternative, direct methods of sampling mammals include infrared cameras, hair tunnels, cage and snap trapping, some of which require intensive training, frequency checking, and extra levels of approvals and permitting.

-As conservation actions are largely based on fine-scale knowledge about species distributions and their threats, we aim to: 1) conduct holistic inventories of problematic mammal species in a key coastal islands that haven not been recently evaluated, and 2) find ways to improve monitoring of wildlife and their threats by deploying new detection methods for invasive and problematic species through use of eDNA methods.
+As conservation actions are largely based on the best available fine-scale knowledge about species distributions and their threats, we aim to: 1) conduct holistic inventories of problematic mammal species in a key coastal islands that haven not been recently evaluated, and 2) find ways to improve monitoring of wildlife and their threats by deploying new detection methods for invasive and problematic species through use of eDNA methods.
 Our studies will help assess the ecological value of the region, and inform decision makers involved in the transfer of lands for inclusion within the protected areas network known as the Atlantic Canada Archipelago.

 Discussion–we believe knowledge generated from eDNA may help identify and develop threat mitigation strategies and inform any future whole